128technology/docs/docs/cli_reference.md

 #### Description

 The _show system_ subcommand displays overall system health for the nodes that comprise your 128T router.
-It includes the state of the node ("starting" is displayed when the node is in the process of starting up and is not yet ready for handling traffic, "running" means the node is active, "offline" means the node is configured but not currently present), its role, software version, and uptime.
+It includes the state of the node (&quot;starting&quot; is displayed when the node is in the process of starting up and is not yet ready for handling traffic, &quot;running&quot; means the node is active, &quot;offline&quot; means the node is configured but not currently present), its role, software version, and uptime.

 #### Example